 - How to start using these features today

 Software Composition Analysis (SCA)?

 Broadly speaking, Software Composition Analysis (SCA) helps you find vulnerabilities and unwanted licenses in the open-source and third-party components that your applications use.

 It’s a process that starts by identifying which third-party libraries, open-source packages, and other dependencies that your applications use.
 For example, your ASP.NET Web Application will have dozens of different NuGet packages like System.DirectoryServices.Protocols 5.0.0 and Newtonsoft.Json 12.0.3.

 Once the packages are identified, they’re compared against a variety of databases like the National Vulnerability Database (NVD) to determine the licenses used and the known vulnerabilities.
 For example, if you follow the links on the example packages from above, you’ll see that both packages are MIT-licensed and have known vulnerabilities.

-This list of packages - along with their licenses and vulnerabilities - can then be compiled into a standardized Software Bill of Materials (SBOM) document, and shared internally or with customers.
-You can then reference these SBOM documents to see which applications use which packages, or visa versa.
+This list of packages – along with their licenses and vulnerabilities – can then be compiled into a standardized Software Bill of Materials (SBOM) document, and shared internally or with customers.
+You can then reference these SBOM documents to see which applications use which packages or vice versa.

-This is becoming more and more important, especially as your applications consume more open-source packages and, the “supply chain attacks” on these packages are rising.
-Having SCA integrated into your build process can be invaluable when new vulnerabilities are discovered, such as the now infamous Log4j vulnerability.
+This is becoming more and more important, especially as your applications consume more open-source packages, the “supply chain attacks” on these packages are rising.
+Having SCA integrated into your build process can be invaluable when new vulnerabilities are discovered, such as the now-infamous Log4j vulnerability.